 From its beginning Circus Oz has been visibly and vocally committed to the cause of land rights and reconciliation with Australia’s First Peoples, both as an organisation and through our work.

-Yirramboi First Nations Arts Festival will present the second performance outcome to come out of BLAKflip from 6 - 9 May 2017.
+In 2017 Yirramboi First Nations Arts Festival presented the second performance outcome for BLAKflip.

 The spark that ignites the question “Who am I?” flickers inside us, but only some have the courage to pursue the answer.
 Chasing Smoke is a unique glimpse into the world’s oldest living culture told through the limitless artform of contemporary circus.
 Tumbling through life while juggling our responsibilities in an age where culture, tradition, land and identity are under threat, these performers will capture your imagination as they paint the world that was, that is, and that could be.

 Directed by Samoan-Australian director Natano Fa’anana (Polytoxic, Briefs, Casus Circus) an unconventional storyteller who chooses to learn from individuals rather than institutions, the premier of Chasing Smoke will not only challenge, amaze and entertain you, but also showcases the next generation of Aboriginal and Torres Strait Islander circus legends.

 For presenting and touring enquiries please contact Cluster Arts.